Wait – Alpine Summer holiday?

 2) …And something truly spectacular

 When the spring air rolls across the mountaintops and the winter snows melt, the entire Alpine region changes.
-The glare of white is replaced by green, and by the time June has rolled around the grass is thick and swathes of wildflowers begins to carpet the landscape.
+The glare of white is replaced by green, and by the time June has rolled around the grass is thick and swathes of wildflowers begin to carpet the landscape.
 It might all sound a bit Sound of Music but couple those utterly spellbinding views with fresh mountain air and you’ve got a pretty enticing mix – and that’s before we’ve even mentioned…

 3) The climate